MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantinePolicy.md

 - Quarantine notifications are customized for English, Chinese, and French.
 Extra quotation marks are required in the French MultiLanguageCustomDisclaimer value as escape characters for the quotation mark characters in the text.
 - The existing user aashutosh@contso.onmicrosoft.com is used as the quarantine notification sender.
 - The previously configured custom logo replaces the default Microsoft logo.
-- The frequency of quarantine notification is changed to 5 days.
+- The frequency of quarantine notifications is changed to 4 hours.

 ## PARAMETERS